Vasili-28/Data-Science-Assignment/README.md

 # Data Science Assignment - Togashi Dataset
 This is the repositary for the Data Science Assignment

 This is code in order to curate and analyse temperature data for 695 phytopathogenic microbes from the Togashi dataset.
+Mainly, to be used to create references for future lab experiments and models.
 Specifically, the code was used to curate a dataset for the cardinal temperatures (maximum, minimum, and optimimum) of Fusarium species and identify if these temperature ranges are influenced by life processes of the pathogens.
+However, code can be used for other phytopathogens.
 For more information on the dataset then refer to: https://datadryad.org/stash/dataset/doi:10.5061/dryad.tqjq2bvw6#methods

 To run:
   1. Donwload all avalaible files in the repositary into a working directory or just the notebook